openmind-consortium/Analysis-rcs-data/README.md

 - Sampling frequency

 ## Overview Adaptive Therapy
 The RCS system is designed to deliver an Adaptive Stimulation therapy based on neural biomarker/s band/s fluctuations.
 The device has 2 detectors (LD0 and LD1) and the adaptive therapy can be set based on one or the combination of both detectors.
 Each detector can be configured with 1 up to 4 power bands (input features).
 A detector state is defined as a function of the detector output signal relative to a predefined threshold (single or dual treshold).
-In the case of dual theshold, the detector output may transition among 3 states, 'below' lower threshold, 'in between' lower and upper threshol and 'above' upper threshold, whereas in the case of a single threshold the detector output may flutuate betwee 2 states ('below' and 'above' threshold).
-Each Therapy Status State is thus mapped to 1 of 9 possible states, depending on wether 1 or 2 detectors are used and wether single or dual threshold is used for each detector.
+In the case of dual theshold, the detector output may transition among 3 states, 'below' lower threshold, 'in between' lower and upper threshol and 'above' upper threshold, whereas in the case of a single threshold the detector output fluctuates between 2 states ('below' and 'above' threshold).
+Each Therapy Status State is mapped to 1 of 9 possible states, depending on wether 1 or 2 detectors are used and wether single or dual threshold is used for each detector.

-To Do
+The two main functions of the code base specific to the adaptive therapy engine are (see CreateTables section above):
-1) add figure (overview)
+1) createAdaptiveSettingsfromDeviceSettings
-2) description ouput table of createAdaptiveSeetingsfromDeviceSettings(pathfolder)
-3) other...
+2) createAdpativeData

+From the first table we get the adaptive metadata and adaptive settings which can be changed by the user, eg. one recording session containing a series of detector and adaptive settings changes.
+From the second table we get the adaptive detector time series data.

+createAdaptiveSettingsfromDeviceSettings gives the following outputs
+- DetectorSettings: contains any changes in the detectors settings
+- AdaptiveStimSettings: contains any changes in adpative settings (metadata, deltas, states).
+- AdaptiveRuns_StimSettings: contains Adaptive Settings for each new Adaptive run

+ As with the other data streams, the output adaptive time series can be harmonized with the rest of data streams using harmonizeTimeAcrossDataStreams (using unifiedDerivedTimes and srates_TD).